chronoxor/CppSerialization/README.md

 As the result 'common.h' and 'domain.h' files will be generated.

-## Fast Binary serialization methods
+## FastBinaryEncoding serialization methods
-Finally you should extend your domain model with a Fast Binary serialization
+Finally you should extend your domain model with a FastBinaryEncoding serialization
 methods:

 ```C++